Future of an expanding universe: Collapse of iron stars to black holes

-Quantum tunneling should also turn large objects into black holes, which (on these timescales) will instantaneously evaporate into subatomic particles.
+Quantum tunneling should also turn large objects into black holes, which (on these timescales) will evaporate into subatomic particles.
 Depending on the assumptions made, the time this takes to happen can be calculated as from ×10^×10^26 years to ×10^×10^76 years.
 Quantum tunneling may also make iron stars collapse into neutron stars in around ×10^×10^76 years.